NYUCCL/psiTurk/doc/install.rst

 When **psiTurk** is successfully installed, you will simply have a new command line tool available called ``psiturk``.
-The ``psiturk`` command provides a number of functions to you including launching the [[Server]] and interacting with the Mechanical Turk and Amazon Web Services (AWS) systems.
+The ``psiturk`` command provides a number of functions to you including launching the server and interacting with the Mechanical Turk and Amazon Web Services (AWS) systems.